2014 “Dag” Award Goes to Ross Brown

-In addition to Alex Tiktinsky ’16 and Lee Tremblay ’16, there were four new members who participated: Jack McKay ’17, Sharon Nicol ’17, Jazmyn McKoy ’17, and Leva Steponaviciute ’17.
+In addition to Alex Tiktinsky ’16 and Lee Tremblay ’16, there were four new members who participated: Jack McKay ’17, Sharon Nicol ’17, Jazmyn McKoy ’17, and Ieva Steponaviciute ’17.
 The trip served as a fantastic introduction to Model UN for all four first-years, and the club has high hopes for their future successes.

 Lwam Stefanos ’14 Elected to College MUN All-Star 2nd Team